 Aqua Eight is one of the best Asian restaurants I have eaten at.
 I would easily put in the same bracket as London’s Hakkasan and Nobu.
 Unlike those two eateries, Aqua Eight is based in Ipswich, not London.
-Luckily for me, it is my local, and favourite restaurant in Suffolk.
+Luckily for me, it is my local, and one of the best restaurants in Suffolk.

 One Of Suffolk’s Finest…

-Tucked away in a corner of the town, Aqua Eight Ipswich comprises of a funky bar downstairs with an award-winning restaurant, upstairs.
-Guests are welcome for just the bar and on busy nights you can expect a packed bar and a buzzing restaurant.
+Tucked away in a corner, Aqua Eight Ipswich comprises of a funky bar downstairs with an award-winning restaurant upstairs.
+Revelers are welcome at just the bar, and on busy nights you can expect the very buzzing restaurant to be packed!

-Lead by Co-Founder Vince at the front of house, Aqua Eight combines style with fantastic food and excellent service.
-I think that one sign of a good restaurant is a loyal staff and Aqua Eight is supported by a team of people we have known now for 6 or 7 years.
+Lead by Co-Founder Vince, Aqua Eight combines elegant interior style with fantastic food and service of the highest regard.
+I think that one sign of a truly great restaurant is a loyal staff, and Aqua Eight is fully supported by a team of top people we have known now for 6 or 7 years.

-The well-stocked bar offers a wide range of beers, wine, and cocktails.
-The Pink Mojitos are served with a curly straw in what looks like a jam jar and is my current go-to tipple.
+The well-stocked bar offers a superbly wide range of beers, wine, and hard-to-beat cocktails.
+The Pink Mojitos are served with a curly, flamboyant straw in what can only be accurately described as a jam jar and is my current go-to tipple.

 What’s On The Menu?

-Upstairs, the food is Pan-Asian fusion.
-The menu is wide in scope and style with plenty of options for vegetarians and support for allergies and gluten-free diners.
+Upstairs, the dishes are Pan-Asian fusion.
+Their menu is wide in scope and style with plenty of options for vegetarians, and very importantly, also support allergies and gluten-free diners.

-Fishy dishes include the Alaskan black cod with Miso – a fine piece of fresh fish, gently draped in a thick and sweet Miso dressing.
-To me, this dish equals if not betters a similar dish at Hakkasan.
+Fishy dishes include the Alaskan Black Cod with Miso – a fine piece of fresh fish, gently draped in a thick and sweet Miso dressing.
+To me, this dish equals if not betters a similar dish at Hakkasan (and I’d have to go all the way to the Capital for that one!).

-Not to be left out, the Veggies are well supported with vegetable and Tofu mains.
-The Braised aubergine and Morinaga tofu in black bean sauce with chili is definitely worthy of a mention.
-And that’s before I’ve mentioned the wonderful steamed rice, fine noodles and supporting Monk’s Vegetables, Pak Choi and more.
+Alternatively, meat-free options are available.
+Not to be left out, the veggies are well supported with vegetable and tofu mains.
+The Braised Aubergine and Morinaga Tofu in black bean sauce with chili is definitely worthy of a mention.
+And that’s before I’ve even started on the wonderful steamed rice, fine egg noodles, and supporting Monk’s Vegetables, Pak Choi and more culinary goodies.

 Do you know, I am writing this the morning after our last meal and I am already salivating for a return trip!